Browse available roles

 Applying for a role

 If you’re interested in applying for a role at the Women’s and would like advice regarding your eligibility for registration or visa support, please email our International Recruitment team.
-Please attach your resume and the job number you are interested in applying for.
+Please attach your resume and let us know the type of role you are interested in applying for.

 We support our overseas employees to make the transition to Melbourne.
 Our International Workforce Manager will be able to answer all your questions on life working and living in Melbourne.